 As always, I want to mention that none of these statements have been evaluated by the FDA, this article is not medical advice, and it is not meant to diagnose or treat any condition.
-As always, please talk with your healthcare provider about what approach to sun exposure is best for you.
+Please talk with your healthcare provider about what approach to sun exposure is best for you.
 Now that we’ve got that out of the way, let’s dive in.

 Moderate sun exposure has a lot of research-backed benefits for the immune system, heart health, emotional well-being and more.
 Just considering the heart health benefits alone, researchers from the University of Edinburgh in the UK concluded that they likely far outweigh the risks.
 (3)

-We’ll dive into more about heart health and other benefits below – plus answers to frequently asked questions and best practices for getting outside – but let’s start with one of my favorite benefits:
+We’ll dive into more about that below – plus answers to frequently asked questions and best practices for getting outside – but first let’s look at an overview of the benefits of sunshine.